 Doctors diagnose social anxiety disorder based on symptoms.

-Behavioral therapy may help, but a drug to reduce anxiety may be needed.
+Behavioral therapy may help, but a medication to reduce anxiety may be needed.

 Sometimes social anxiety disorder develops after an embarrassing incident.

 (See also Overview of Anxiety Disorders in Children and Adolescents Overview of Anxiety Disorders in Children and Adolescents Anxiety disorders are characterized by fear, worry, or dread that greatly impairs the ability to function and is out of proportion to the circumstances.
-There are many types of anxiety disorders... read more and Social Phobia Social Phobia Social phobia is fear or anxiety about certain social or performance situations.
+There are many types of anxiety disorders... read more and Social Phobia Social Anxiety Disorder Social anxiety disorder is characterized by fear or anxiety about certain social or performance situations.
 These situations are often avoided or endured with much distress.
-Humans are social animals, and their ability... read more in adults.)
+Humans are social... read more in adults.)

 Usually, social anxiety disorder is first noticed when